ennono/kleingarten/readme.txt

 == Changelog ==

 = 1.1.5 =
+* WE ARE CURRENTLY WORKING ON THIS.
+NOT SUITABLE FOR PRODUCTIVE ENVIRONMENT!
+*
 * This version takes a big step forward in terms of security, stability and maintainability!
 *
 * Minor bugfixes.